abhishektiwari98/foodmarket/README.md

 IMP: It is important to have Procfile with the following command to enable Heroku to launch the application:
 `web: java -Dserver.port=$PORT $JAVA_OPTS -jar build/libs/foodmarket-0.0.1-SNAPSHOT.jar`

-# Next steps
-1. Parsing and importing data.
-2. Develop model classes as needed by the table.
-3. Develop JPA repository for each entity/table.
-4. Develop basic UI for displaying data.
-5. Develop UI for inserting information in the database.